 Cardiovascular disease may run in families.
 The Center for Cardiovascular Genetics is led by experts who study the role your genes may play in developing heart disease.
 Our approach includes a personalized evaluation and management plan for you and your loved ones, including genetic counseling, testing and therapeutic options for your specific needs.
 Our multi-disciplinary team includes a cardiovascular geneticist and specialists in electrophysiology, vascular medicine, hyperlipidemia, and heart failure to provide you and your family with a comprehensive genetic assessment.

 Conditions Appropriate for Genetic Testing

-The Center for Cardiovascular Genetics welcomes patients, with or without a referral, who are concerned about their and their family's cardiovascular disease risk.
-Genetic testing is appropriate for individuals who have:
+The Center for Cardiovascular Genetics welcomes patients, with or without a referral, concerned about their and their family's cardiovascular disease risk.
+An evaluation for genetic heart disease is appropriate for individuals who have:

-- Family history of early, sudden cardiac death, particularly at age 60 or younger
+- A family history of early, sudden cardiac death, particularly at age 60 or younger

 - Prior experiences of blackouts or sudden loss of consciousness

 - Hyperlipidemia and/or history of coronary artery disease at a young age

 - Arrhythmias (abnormal heart rhythms such as atrial fibrillation, long QT syndrome, and Brugada syndrome)

 - Connective tissue disorders that may affect blood vessels such as the aorta, including Marfan's Syndrome

 - Systemic diseases that may affect the heart and other organs, such as muscular dystrophy or skeletal myopathy